MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 ## Step 3: Grant delegated permissions to the client enterprise application

-To create a delegated permission grant, you'll need the following information:
+To create a delegated permission grant, you need the following information:

 1. **ClientId** - object ID of the client service principal to be authorized to act on behalf of the user.
 In this case, the service principal we created in step 2.
 1. **ConsentType** - `AllPrincipals` to authorize all users in the tenant or `Principal` for a single user.